uga-libraries/format-report/documentation/department_narrative_report_instructions.md

-# Instructions for creating a department report
+# Instructions for creating a department narrative report

 ## Overview and Purpose